BBS 1: Early years

+Later developments

 By 2007, BBS was countering the mass influx of foreign (especially Indian) programs with homegrown programs.
 Its production of children's programs was limited, due to lack of manpower across all units.
 On 17 August 2009, BBS received a grant from the Japanese government worth US$6 million, in order to increase the capacity of its news production.

 In June 2010, Communications Minister Lyonpo Nandalal Rai suggested that BBS TV should broadcast a 24-hour schedule, like what its radio station was doing, however, BBS officials said that such a conversion was not possible until at least 2012, partly due to concerns that Indian satellite television providers would misuse its downtime.
 BBS was studying the possibility of uplinking its service to Bharti Airtel.
 In the early weeks of 2012, the newly-launched BBS 2 temporarily used BBS 1's frequencies.

 On 25 March 2020, BBS 1 and BBS 2 started airing classes on television during the lockdown.

 On 26 July 2023, BBS 1 started high-definition broadcasts after the corporation received a Nu 250 million grant obtained from the Government of India.